AT MONARCHY'S HEIGHT, ALL STRAIGHT STREETS LEAD TO SYMBOLS OF ROYALTY

 They are:

-- Those that lead to royal places, at the center of which is an equestrian statue of the reigning king (place Dauphine excepted).
+- Those that lead to royal places, at the center of which is an equestrian statue of the reigning king (place Dauphine excepted because of its particular terrain and meaning).

 A straight street zooms towards it from a fairground (where the Eastern Station is now).

-- At Versailles and what was meant as Louis XIV's mausoleum three straight streets converge: The next page explains.
+- At Versailles and the Invalides, which was meant as Louis XIV's mausoleum, three straight streets converge: The next page explains.

 It was built in 1787.
 The Revolution breaks out in 1789...